NollmannLab/qudi-HiM/documentation/qudi-cbs documentation/qudi-cbs_userguide/Qudi-CBS_UserGuide.md

 #### Settings menu:

 - PID settings: Open a dialog to modify the parameters for the proportional-integral-differential (PID) stabilization of the focus position.
+- Offset settings : Open a dialog box to indicate previous values for the offset and the autofocus setpoint.
+This option is only available for the RAMM and should be used only as a **rescuing option for the autofocus parameters after a crash**.
 #### Manual focus toolbar:

 - *Reinitialize*: Move the piezo stage gradually to the initial position defined in the setup specific configuration file.
 The movement can be monitored by the displayed z position in the manual focus dockwidget or in the timetrace, if activated.